fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

   - censorship
 headline: 'If you post a negative review of this website, you might get sued.'
 search_title: 'If you post a negative review of this website, you might get sued.'
-petition_title: End SLAPP suits now
+petition_title: Sign our open letter
 petition_copy: >-
-  We're calling on House Judiciary Committee Chairman Bob Goodlatte to take up the SPEAK FREE Act immediately.
-Free speech on the Internet needs to be protected from bogus lawsuits.
+  We're sending an open letter to House Judiciary Committee Chairman Bob Goodlatte, demanding that he take up legislation to ban bogus SLAPP suits immediately.
+Can you add your name?
 twittertext: Don't say anything bad about this website or you might get sued.
 social_title: 'If you post a negative review of this website, you might get sued. '
 social_description: >-